Teifion/wordy/readme.md

 I made this project to add to a program at work.
 This software is relased under a BSD license (do what you want with it but I'm not to blame for anything that happens as a result).

-I got the wordlist from http://www.becomeawordgameexpert.com/wordlists.htm, there are loads of other very cool word lists on that page, well worth a look at too.

 You'll want to add the following paths for a Pyramid application: